david-millett/pokedex/README.md

 Created functionality to flip the pokemon detail pages - this includes dynamically changing what actions the button functions perform.

 Set everything up to be able to add pokemon to the party - created a partyService file with a function to fetch the party and fleshed out the party page.
 Next step is to add the ability to add pokemon to the party!

+simple to set up a function to add a pokemon to the party. however, a pokemon party cannot exceed 6 - so there needs to be a somewhat complex process put into motion if this limit has been reached.
+We have to block adding the pokemon, then show a page asking which one should be removed, then remove that one to add the new one.
+For good user experience, this means a series of messages need to be shown on screen - decided the best way was to have various states and use conditional rendering with && operator to determine which messages are visible to users.